Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Singly Linked List/README.md

 ### 07. Singly Linked Lists -- Nth-to-Last Node

     Singly Linked List -- Nth-to-Last Node
+    It will return the Node from last index number.

+    Example:
+            A
+            B
+            C
+            D
+            E
+            F

+    print_nth_from_last_method2(3):
+                                    D

 ### 08. Singly Linked Lists -- Count Occurrences

+    Singly Linked Lists -- Count Occurrences
+    It will return the number of Node present in the list of given Data.

+    Example:
+            1
+            1
+            2
+            3
+            1
+            4
+            1
+            2

+    count_occurences_iterative(1):
+                                    4

 ### 09. Singly Linked Lists -- Rotate